usefulsensors/tiny_code_reader_circuit_python/README.md

 ### Power

 The first thing to check is that the sensor is receiving power through the `VDD` and `GND` wires.
-The simplest way to test this is to hold the sensor upright (so the I2C connector is at the top) and point it at your face.
-You should see a green LED light up.
-If you don't see any response from the LED then it's likely the sensor isn't receiving power, so check those wires are set up correctly.
+The simplest way to test this is to look at the LED on the front of the module.
+Whenever it has power, it should be flashing blue multiple times a second.
+If this isn't happening then there's likely to be a wiring issue with the power connections.

 ### Communication

-If you see connection errors when running the face detection example, you may have an issue with your wiring.
+If you see connection errors when running the code detection example, you may have an issue with your wiring.
 Connection errors often look like this:

 ```bash